 6) Many people are under the wrong impression that once they become a Christian that all their problems will go away.
 The truth is that you may have more problems than ever before but now you have a helper (the Holy Spirit) to help you through your problems with a healthy attitude.
 God will often allow problems to help build your character (if you allow Him to help you through them).
 The Christian life is not a destination but a journey as you grow in love and faith through the trials of life.
 As you walk with God, you will see your attitude toward your problems change as God helps you become the person that He designed you to be.
 Jesus can give you a joy and a peace in spite of the troubles you may be facing.
 You can rest assured that as a child of God, nothing can happen to you that God has not allowed to happen for a reason.
 If you take your problems to God, He can use them to make you into the person that He wants you to be.

 7) Be an ambassador and represent well in all your interactions.
 Share your faith when someone is interested.
 Look for opportunities to share what God has done for you so you can help others.
 Don't try to force your faith onto someone but pray for those that God brings into your life.
 Look for ways to introduce them to Jesus.
 Help them to understand that they have broken God's Law and cannot enter Heaven on their own.
 Show them the 10 commandments along with Jesus's Sermon on the Mount (ask them if they have ever lied, stolen, lusted, etc).
 If they do not see their sin as horrible because of the separation that it causes, then they will not see the need for a Savior or the need to be born again.
 You don't need to have an answer to every question in order to share your faith.
 Keep it personal and keep it real.
 People do not become Christians just because someone gave them the "right answers".
 Becoming a Christian is not just a mental "vote" for Jesus.
-It is a complete submission to God to obey Him and become "little Christs" as you follow the Bible and the Holy Spirit.
+It is a complete submission to God to obey Him being transformed into "little Christs" as you follow the Bible and the Holy Spirit.
 If someone is honestly seeking God, then you can always say, "I don't know the answer to that question, but let me see if I can find out and get back to you" and ask other Christians to help you with a Biblical understanding.
 Many of the toughest questions are answered when you see the "Big Picture" from an eternal perspective.
 It is the power of the Holy Spirit through God's love and a changed life that brings people to God, not the argumentative "Mr-Know-It-All" cold, accusative and uncaring answers.
 Build relationship "bridges" and try to avoid subjects like politics that distract from the message of Jesus as they usually "polarize" others against you and nothing else you say will have an impact.
 Remember not to focus on a non-believers lifestyle as they do not yet understand why it displeases God.
 If someone asks you if "such and such" is a sin, then be honest but try to help them see that ALL disobedience to God is sin and we are all sinners seperated from the pure and holy presence of God so we and need to follow the only one who can forgive sin.
 Bring them to Christ first and help them understand they need to repent of all sin and then allow Him to renew their minds and change their hearts desire.